A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: A symmetry of the quantum energy levels

-For bound states in a non-periodic potential, the spectrum turns out to be discrete.
+To know the permissible energies, we need to find the spectrum of the differential operator~$\hat{H}$.
+However the spectra of periodic and non-periodic potentials have to be discussed separately.
+For bound states in a non-periodic potential the spectrum is discrete.
 These states are quantum counterparts to periodic bounded motion in a corresponding classical system.
-This is the only type of motion available for potentials that become infinite at $\,|x|\to\infty\,$.
-In this case, the process of solving the Schr\"odinger equation gets reduced to diagonalisation of a matrix of a countable (but, generally, infinite) size.
-There are few well-known \textit{exactly solvable} problems, for which the entire matrix can be diagonalised.
+This is the only type of motion available for potentials that become infinite at $\s|x|\to\infty\s$.
+In this case, the process of solving the Schr\"odinger equation gets reduced to diagonalisation of a matrix of a countable (but generally infinite) size.
+There are few well-known \textit{exactly solvable} problems for which the entire matrix can be diagonalised.
 In general, though, this kind of problem cannot be solved analytically.
-However, there exist the so-called \textit{quasi-exactly solvable} (QES) problems, the ones permitting partial algebraisation.$\,$\footnote{~For a detailed introduction into the topic, see~\cite{Shifman}.} In these problems, the matrix of the Hamiltonian permits to single out a block of a finite size~---~which reduces the search of a limited number of energy levels to diagonalisation of a finite-sized matrix.
+However there exist the so-called \textit{quasi-exactly solvable} (QES) problems, the ones permitting partial algebraisation.\footnote{~For a detailed introduction into the topic, see~\cite{Shifman}.} In these problems, the matrix of the Hamiltonian permits to single out a block of a finite size~---~which reduces the search of a limited number of energy levels to the diagonalisation of a finite-size matrix.

-For periodic potentials, the situation is quite different.
+For periodic potentials the situation is quite different.
 Typically, their spectrum is continuous, with gaps in it.
-The search for band-edges in periodic potentials is analogous, in a certain sense, to the search for the bound states in non-periodic potentials.
-In particular, for the QES periodic potential considered in Section~\ref{ellqes}, it is possible to reduce the problem of finding the locations of the band-edges to diagonalisation of a finite-sized matrix.
+The search for the edges of these bands in periodic potentials is analogous, in a certain way, to the search for the bound states in non-periodic potentials.
+In particular, for the QES periodic potential considered in Section~\ref{ellqes}, it is possible to reduce the problem of finding the locations of the band-edges to diagonalisation of a finite-size matrix.